 A stretch of road that wines through Robe, Coorong National Park, a stop at Port Elliot bakery and eventually into the hills near Yankalilla, Second Valley and Rapid Bay.

-For more information head over to the official website of South Australia to discover the journey
+For more information head over to the official website of South Australia to discover the journey through the Fleurieu Peninsula.

 Related Article>> Plan the rest of your trip using our South Australia travel guide